MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-column.md

 `.drop` `column` *TableName* `.` *ColumnName* [`ifexists`]

-* `ifexists`: If specified, modifies the behavior of the command to not fail for a non-existent column.
+* `ifexists`: If specified, modifies the behavior so that the command won't fail on a non-existent column.

 ## Drop multiple table columns